blackberry/blackberry.github.com/webworks/index.md

 3. **Open**

-    * RIM is putting its resources on the table to become contributing members of the top web open source communities including Apache Cordova, WebKit, jQuery, and Sencha.
+    * BlackBerry is putting its resources on the table to become contributing members of the top web open source communities including Apache Cordova, WebKit, jQuery, and Sencha.
 This is a beginning, and our strategy is to broadly advance the state of the art in mobile web applications.
     * We open source practically all of the work we do on our web application platform here under the Apache 2.0 license, so you can be a driving force in its future.
     * This new BlackBerry web application platform is open in every way possible.